Scheduled Benefit Plan

-Within the Scheduled Benefit Plan there is a dental panel option available consisting of over 700 participating dentists.
-In addition, the Florida PPO Panel consists of over 1,600 participating dentists throughout the state of Florida.
-If you use a participating dentist, the reimbursable services will be provided at no cost to you, except for a $150 co-payment for crowns, bridges, dentures, root therapy; a $200 co-payment for certain treatment appliances; a $15 co-payment for exams, fillings, routine extractions and for each month of active orthodontic treatment; and a $50 co-payment for surgical extractions, osseous surgery and covered anesthesia.
+Within the Scheduled Benefit Plan there is a dental panel option available consisting of over 800 participating dentists.
+In addition, the Florida PPO Panel consists of over 700 participating dentists throughout the state of Florida.
+If you use a participating dentist, covered services will be provided at no cost to you, except for those procedures that require a co-payment.

 A list of participating dentists is available on our website or by calling the Welfare Fund at 212-539-0539.